SWIFTSIM/SWIFT/doc/RTD/source/AnalysisTools/index.rst

 ideally should be a short label that describes the use of the memory, i.e.
 "parts", "gparts", "hydro.sort" etc.

+Calls to external libraries that make allocations you'd also like to log can be made by calling the ``memuse_log_allocation()`` function directly.

 The output files are called ``memuse_report-step<n>.dat`` or ``memuse_report-rank<m>-step<n>.dat`` if running using MPI.
 These have a line for each allocation or free that records the time, memory address, step,